Pre-Placement Health Screening

 - Completed Pre-Placement Health Assessment – You may submit this online or print out the completed form and bring it with you to your appointment.

-- Identification proving your eligibility to work in the US; please refer to the I-9 requirements provided to you by your Recruiter’s office.
+- Identification proving your eligibility to work in the US; please refer to the I-9 requirements provided to you in your Welcome e-mail by HR Solutions.

 - An unexpired, valid government-issued photo ID.
 For most people this would be a driver’s license, military ID card, or passport.

-- Note: If the name on your identification does not match the name on your application and social security card, please contact your recruiter to determine the best way to proceed.
+- Note: If the name on your identification does not match the name on your application and social security card, please contact HR Solutions to determine the best way to proceed.
 If the identification you present is damaged and/or expired you will be unable to complete the pre-hire assessments.

 - Immunization and/or immune titer records, specifically including the following (this information may be obtained from your physician, school, or previous health care employer):